-Although attitudes may differ marginally among the final courts of common law countries (the United States Supreme Court being an obvious exception) it is reasonably safe to assert that in the presence of the popularly elected legislature, the powerful and active Executive Government and the burgeoning statute book, the judiciary of today is not as prepared as its forebears were to contribute in the courts to significant measures of law reform.
+Although attitudes may differ marginally among the several Supreme Courts of the Commonwealth of Nations, it is reasonably safe to assert that in the presence of the popularly elected legislature, the powerful and active Executive Government and the burgeoning statute book, the Judiciary of today is not as prepared as its forebears were to contribute in the courts to significant measures of law reform.
 Exceptions exist both in terms of personalities and particular cases.
-But by and large we find ourselves in a time when Parliament is ill-organised and generally uninterested in law reform, the Executive and permanent bureaucracy are distracted by urgent daily tasks and the judiciary is disinclined to play the creative role which was, until quite recently, the principal means of law modernisation and reform in the common law system.
+But by and large we find ourselves in a time when Parliament is ill-organised and generally uninterested in law reform, the Executive and permanent bureaucracy are distracted by urgent daily tasks and the Judiciary is disinclined to play the creative role which was until recently the principal means of law modernisation and reform in the common law system.